 Cons of Vinyl Liner Pools and Common Problems

 If you are planning a DIY install for your vinyl liner pool, the process is relatively straightforward, but will likely require heavy equipment and other specialized tools.
-Some vinyl liners come with an embossed surface, and this makes it easier for algae to grow and can often make cleaning take slightly longer.
+Some vinyl liners come with an embossed surface, making it easier for algae to grow, and can often make cleaning take slightly longer.

-Water and pool chemicals will also find their way through the vinyl liner eventually, although the amount is rather small.
-Heat also finds it’s way out of the pool faster than with a fiberglass pool and this will have an impact on your utility bills over time.
-Vinyl pool liners have come along way in recent years and now are much less porous, so water and chemicals largely remain in the pool.
+Water and pool chemicals will also find their way through the vinyl liner eventually, although the amount is relatively small.
+Heat also finds its way out of the pool faster than with a fiberglass pool, which will impact your utility bills over time.
+Vinyl pool liners have come a long way in recent years and are now much less porous, so water and chemicals largely remain in the pool.

 You’ll also need to replace the liner every 6 to 10 years, and the price of this will vary based on the size and shape of your pool.
 Replacement vinyl liners run from $2,000 to $5,000 and come in a variety of colors.
 You’ll also find that your electricity usage is higher with a vinyl liner pool, but no resurfacing of the liner is needed.

 The Biggest Issue: Liners Fade Over Time

 The most common problem with a vinyl liner pool is that it will fade over time and is susceptible to punctures.
 While new liners are very thick and durable, their life expectancy is still around ten years, and you’ll notice them age well before that.

 It is possible to patch vinyl pool liners, and you can extend the life of your vinyl liner by keeping the water at the proper pH and limiting UV exposure.
 Patching the vinyl liner needs to happen as soon as possible to prevent more tearing and damage, and most of the time, you won’t need to drain the pool.